habitat-sh/habitat/www/source/blog/2017-08-15-Packaging-a-Website-with-Nginx-and-Habitat.html.md

 ## Package the Web Server

-Keeping the Habitat studio open, in a new terminal tab, change to the `server` folder and run `hab plan init` to generate a bare-bones Habitat plan and folder structure:
+Keeping the Habitat Studio open, in a new terminal tab, change to the `server` folder and run `hab plan init` to generate a bare-bones Habitat plan and folder structure:

     $ cd ~/hello-hab/server
     $ hab plan init